OrcaEchoAI/OrcaEdit-Chatbot/privacy.md

 # Privacy Policy for Orcarina

-**Orcarina** is a Google Slides add-on that provides an AI assistant directly within the Slides interface to help users brainstorm ideas, refine text, and improve presentation content.
+**Orcarina** is a Google Slides™ add-on that provides an AI assistant directly within the Slides™ interface to help users brainstorm ideas, refine text, and improve presentation content.

 ---

 ### 🧠 Information Handling
-- Messages you type into the chat panel are securely transmitted to our backend for processing through **Google Gemini models**.
+- Messages you type into the chat panel are securely transmitted to our backend for processing through **Google Gemini™** models.
-- The add-on does **not** access, read, or modify the content of your Google Slides.
+- The add-on does **not** access, read, or modify the content of your **Google Slides™** presentations.
-- Orcarina does **not** request or require any Google Drive, Docs, or Sheets API permissions.
+- Orcarina uses a limited **Google Drive™ file scope (`drive.file`)** solely to meet **Google Workspace Marketplace™** integration requirements.
+It may read basic metadata of the presentation you explicitly open with the add-on to confirm context; it never reads or stores slide content.
 - No user data is used beyond what’s necessary to generate AI responses during your active session.

 ---

 ### 🤖 Use of Google Gemini
-- AI responses are powered by the **Gemini API via Google Cloud**.
+- AI responses are powered by the **Gemini API via Google Cloud™**.
-- In accordance with Google Cloud’s data privacy terms, customer data is **not used for model training** unless the customer or organization has explicitly opted in.
+- In accordance with Google Cloud™ data privacy terms, customer data is **not used for model training** unless the customer or organization has explicitly opted in.
-- End users retain full control over their own Google account settings and data-usage preferences related to Gemini.
+- End users retain full control over their own Google Account settings and data-usage preferences related to Gemini™.

 ---